vedderb/bldc/lispBM/README.md

 > ("a" "is" "string" "this")
 ```

 Note: Sort is quite slow the way it is implemented now.
-If sorting becomes a bottleneck in your application you can open an issue on github and hopefully someone will look into that and make a fast implementation.
+If sorting becomes a bottleneck in your application you can open an issue on github and hopefully someone will look into that and make a fast implementation. **Update**: Since firmware 6.05 sort is a built-in function that uses the merge sort algorithm.
+That makes it fast and it works well on large lists.

 ---